UnderLogic/toml-serialization/Documentation~/src/serialization-rules/field-selection.md

 By default, all public **and** non-public instance fields of an object are serialized, unless they are marked with the `NonSerialized` attribute.

-This does not include properties, only member fields.
+This does **not** include properties, only member fields.

-This is because properties are not guaranteed to be backed by a field, and the backing field may not be accessible
+This is because properties are not guaranteed to be backed by a field, and the backing field may not be accessible.

-## Example
+### Example

 ```csharp
 [Serializable]